HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 Calling upon his relatives and friends to think of some way of disposing of the hated Mordechai without delay, Haman cautioned them:

-"We must devise a plan that has never been defeated before, for their G-d always sends a miracle to rescue His devoted Jews.
-Beheading Mordechai will not do, for did not Pharaoh try to kill Moses by the sword, yet Moses's neck turned into stone!
+"We must devise a plan that has never been defeated before, for their G‑d always sends a miracle to rescue His devoted Jews.
+Beheading Mordechai will not do, for did not Pharaoh try to kill Moses by the sword, yet Moses's neck turned into stone?
 Nor will drowning be any good, for the Jews walked through the Red Sea on dry land, the waters having parted for them.
 Should we want to gore his eyes out, let's not forget what a blind Samson did to the Philistines!
 Equally useless would it be to burn Mordechai at the stake, for it was not so long ago that the three Jewish ministers of Nebuchadnezzar, Chananiah, Mishael and Azariah, walked out of the fiery furnace unscathed.
-Personally, I should have liked to see Mordechai torn to shreds by hungry lions, but everybody knows that the Jewish prophet Daniel went out of the lion's den unharmed and saw his adversaries thrown into it and torn to bits in his stead.
-So now, my wise men, think hard, and devise an execution that has never before been prevented by the Jewish G-d."
+Personally, I would have liked to see Mordechai torn to shreds by hungry lions, but everybody knows that the Jewish prophet Daniel went out of the lion's den unharmed and saw his adversaries thrown into it and torn to bits in his stead.
+So now, my wise men, think hard, and devise an execution that has never before been prevented by the Jewish G‑d."

 A deep silence ensued for a moment, as all racked their brains to come up with a terrible death for Mordechai.
 Then Haman's wife, Zeresh, whose cruelty was surpassed only by her husband's, exclaimed triumphantly: